 This article provides a step-by-step guide to creating a tabular report with an interactive search form, a results page and a details page.
 You can follow these steps and use them as a model to create your own entirely different report DataPage.

 Ensure that you have a table or view to use as the source for the DataPage.
 If you are using a view, make sure that at least one of its tables is set to be editable.
 In our example, we use a table called Business_Directory with the following design:

 Steps in Creating a Report DataPage

-In your Caspio Bridge account, select an existing app or create a new app.
+In your Caspio account, select an existing app or create a new app.
 Open the app and click DataPages on the left sidebar and then click on New DataPage.
 This opens the DataPage wizard.